ghnail/rhood/README.md

 go version
 ```

-must result something like:
+must output something like:
 > go version go1.3 linux/amd64

 ## 3.2.
-CVS
+VCS

-The go code requires git for the most of projects, but it's also good to see mercurial in
+The go code requires git for the most of projects, but it's also good to see mercurial
-the system for the bitbucket/google.code libraries.
+in the system for the bitbucket/google.code libraries.
 Rsync is required for deployment tasks,
 so it's optional dependency.
 ```bash
 sudo apt-get install git mercurial rsync